xin-hedera/hedera-mirror-node/docs/design/smart-contracts.md

 ## Answered Questions

 1. How should we allow searching by topics or logs?
 Ans: By topics, with timestamp filter on logs.
-2. How will Hedera transactions triggered from a smart contract be externalized in the record stream?
+2. How will transactions triggered from a smart contract be externalized in the record stream?
 Ans: Each contract triggered transaction will show up as a separate transaction and record with an incremented consensus timestamp and a parent timestamp populated.
 3. Should we show individual function parameters in a normalized form?
 Ans: We decided against it at this time as it